daqnext/meson-docs/src/nodes/README.md

 Who are the most suitable miners for Meson Network?

 - Constant bandwidth users
-- Static ip for home users
+- Static IP for home users
-- IOT devices owners
+- IoT devices' owners
-- Dedicated servers owners
+- Dedicated servers' owners
-- IDC servers (corporation/organization/schools) owners.
+- IDC servers' (corporation/organization/schools) owners.

 They are welcomed to become our most stable terminals suppliers.
 As a result, by making the most use of these idle resources, it becomes an economical and healthy model according to the blueprint and positioning of Meson Network Project.

 ## Prerequisite

 - A Static(Public) IP or A DHCP Reservation
-- Opening the port of the firewall (default: 443, 10443, 10444)
+- Opening the port of the firewall (default: 443, support for custom server ports)
 - Providing enough Storage (default minimum requirements: 20G)

 ## Mining Rules